electrovir/acquired-knoweldge/raspberry-pi/fresh-raspberry-pi-setup.md

 5. `cd Meslo`
 6. `mkdir -p ~/.local/share/fonts`
 7. `cp Meslo\ LG\ S\ Regular\ Nerd\ Font\ Complete\ Windows\ Compatible.ttf ~/.local/share/fonts`
+8. Potentially rename that crazy file to something more sane like this: `cd ~/.local/share/fonts && mv Meslo\ LG\ S\ Regular\ Nerd\ Font\ Complete\ Windows\ Compatible.ttf Meslo\ LG\ S.ttf`
-8.  `fc-cache -f -v` to reset the font cache.
+9.  `fc-cache -f -v` to reset the font cache.
 If you look at the output of this command, you should see something like `.local/share/fonts: caching, new cache contents: 1 fonts, 0 dirs`

 ### Installing Starship